 Referring to Risk 1531 - Risk of being unable to safely support the Consultant on-call rota at WGH and Glangwili Hospital due to workforce pressures, Ms Lewis requested the outcome of the update to reflect the current situation at the Acute Leadership Group in November 2023.
-Ms Carly Hill advised that increasing Medacs cover has been discussed at the

-Financial Delivery Group to make the rota more robust, however the current cover arrangements will continue, and operational arrangements are being continuously reviewed to manage the risks.
+Ms Carly Hill advised that increasing Medacs cover has been discussed at the Financial Delivery Group to make the rota more robust, however the current cover arrangements will continue, and operational arrangements are being continuously reviewed to manage the risks.

 Highlighting the significant risks being faced across the Health Board, Ms Lewis noted that the work underway to clarify the risk appetite for Board is timely, with major pressures and challenges at hand going into the winter period.
 Reflecting upon the narrative for risk mitigation Ms Lewis felt this is suggestive that everything that can be done has been done and this may benefit from review.

-The Committee received assurance that All identified controls are in place and working effectively.
-All planned actions will be implemented within stated timescales and will reduce the risk further and/or mitigate the impact, if the risk materialises.
+The Committee received assurance that

+- All identified controls are in place and working effectively. - All planned actions will be implemented within stated timescales and will reduce the risk further and/or mitigate the impact, if the risk materialises.

 And challenged where assurances were inadequate.

-QSEC PHYSIOTHERAPY SERVICES WAITING TIMES- QUALITY IMPACT (23)120 ASSESSMENT Deferred for the meeting scheduled for 13 February 2024 QSEC SAFEGUARDING STEERING WORKING GROUP (23)122 Ms Mandy Nichols Davies provided an update from the Safeguarding Steering Group and shared the key highlights from the meeting.
-Further to the Women's' Right Network publication of sexual assaults and rapes in hospitals in England and Wales in April 2023, the Director of Nursing, Quality and Patient Experience has agreed that an internal Sexual Safety Group is established.
-Membership and Terms of Reference are to be agreed.
-Carmarthenshire cluster funding for the Identification and Referral to Improve Safety (IRIS) pilot ends in March 2024.
+PHYSIOTHERAPY SERVICES WAITING TIMES- QUALITY IMPACT ASSESSMENT

+Deferred for the meeting scheduled for 13 February 2024

+SAFEGUARDING STEERING WORKING GROUP

+Ms Mandy Nichols Davies provided an update from the Safeguarding Steering Group and shared the key highlights from the meeting.

+- Further to the Women's' Right Network publication of sexual assaults and rapes in hospitals in England and Wales in April 2023, the Director of Nursing, Quality and Patient Experience has agreed that an internal Sexual Safety Group is established.
+Membership and Terms of Reference are to be agreed. - Carmarthenshire cluster funding for the Identification and Referral to Improve Safety (IRIS) pilot ends in March 2024.

 Mrs Rayani advised that in response to the Women's networks concerns and call to apply single sex exemptions for hospital wards to ensure that women and girls in particular are adequately protected, discussions will take place on a national level regarding direction and policy for sexual safety and processes for transgender patients in terms of clinical environment arrangements.
 The Sexual Safety Group will feed in to the Safeguarding Steering Group with updates.
-Mrs Delyth Raynsford enquired whether the increase in child safeguarding concerns are being faced nationally or whether the health board are an outlier.
-Ms Nichols- Davies informed Members that unfortunately, this is a national trend and the impact on staff pressures and wellbeing is being addressed at the national safeguarding group.
-Mrs Rayani highlighted that the impact of the pressures and distressing nature of referrals on the Safeguarding Team cannot be underestimated and while the team are supportive of each other, restorative supervision sessions are being offered to the teams.